MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 6. Select the GPO.
 Select **Scope** > **Security Filtering** > **Authenticated Users**, and then select **Remove** to prevent the GPO from being applied to everyone.
 7. In the **Security Filtering** section, select **Add**.
 8. In the **Select User, Computer, or Group** dialog box, do one of the following, depending on your configuration:
    - **File servers without Remote Desktop Services**.
-Enter the name of the security group that you created in [Create a folder redirection security group](#ss-securitygroup) (for example, Folder Redirection Users), and then select **OK**.
+Enter the name of the security group that you created in [Step 1: Create a folder redirection security group](#step-1-create-a-folder-redirection-security-group) (for example, Folder Redirection Users), and then select **OK**.
    - **File servers with Remote Desktop Services**.
-Enter the user name that you used for the user folder in [Pre-create the folders for new users](#cls-usernames) and then select **OK**.
+Enter the user name that you used for the user folder in [Step 3: Pre-create folders for new users on servers that also host Remote Desktop Services](#step-3-pre-create-folders-for-new-users-on-servers-that-also-host-remote-desktop-services) and then select **OK**.

 9. Select **Delegation** > **Add**, and then enter **Authenticated Users**.
 Select **OK**, and then select **OK** again to accept the default **Read** permission.
    > [!IMPORTANT]
    > This step is necessary because of security changes made in [MS16-072](https://support.microsoft.com/help/3163622/ms16-072-security-update-for-group-policy-june-14-2016), you now must give the Authenticated Users group delegated Read permissions to the Folder Redirection GPO - otherwise the GPO won't get applied to users, or if it's already applied, the GPO is removed, redirecting folders back to the local PC.
 For more info, see [Deploying Group Policy Security Update MS16-072](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/deploying-group-policy-security-update-ms16-072-kb3163622/ba-p/400434).

-## Step 6: Configure the Group Policy settings for Folder Redirection and Offline Files
+## Step 5: Configure the Group Policy settings for Folder Redirection and Offline Files

 After you create a GPO for Folder Redirection settings, follow these steps to edit the Group Policy settings that enable and configure Folder Redirection.